adampmoss/adampmoss.github.io/_posts/2016-03-16-magento2-basics-part-4.markdown

 }
 {% endhighlight %}

 "Done" will now be echoed annoyingly at the top of the page when the event is dispatched.
-As with Magento 1 observer data can be accessed with:
+As with Magento 1 observer data can be accessed with `$observer->getEvent()`

-    $observer->getEvent()

 That's all folks!